BR Standard Class 4 4-6-0: Background

 The class was introduced in 1951.
 They were designed for mixed traffic use on secondary routes where the otherwise ubiquitous BR Standard Class 5 and their predecessors, the Black Fives, would be too heavy.
-They were essentially a tender version of the standard 4 2-6-4T, with similar characteristics to the GWR Manor Class, though unlike the Manors they were built to the universal loading gauge.
+They were essentially a tender version of the Class 4 2-6-4T, with similar characteristics to the GWR 7800 Class, though unlike the 7800s they were built to the universal loading gauge.
 They used the same running gear as the tank engine (with the leading bogie from the Standard Class 5), and substantially the same firebox, smokebox and boiler, although the boiler barrel was increased in length by 9 in.

 Design work was done at Brighton by R. A. Riddles, with help from Swindon, Derby and Doncaster.
 Construction was at the BR Swindon Works.

 The engine weighed 67.90 LT, was 60 ft 0 in long, with 5 ft 8 in diameter driving wheels.
 It had two cylinders of 18 in diameter and 28 in stroke operated at maximum boiler pressure of 225 lbf/in2, to produce 25515 lbf tractive effort.
 Its British Railways power classification was 4MT.

 It normally used the standard BR2 or BR2A tender, which weighed 42.15 LT and carried 3500 impgal of water and 6.00 LT of coal.
 In this configuration its route availability was 4, almost universal over the British Railways network.